 4. 5G will completely replace 4G

-In theory yes, but not necessarily.
-If it did most analysts believe it would be decades away before 4G became extinct.
+In theory yes, it could replace 4G completely, but this is not necessarily true.
+If it did, most analysts believe it would be decades away before 4G became extinct, after all, 3G is still in use.

-This is mainly because 5G requires new infrastructure to be built which will take years.
-5G requires clusters of antennas that are closer to users.
+This is mainly because 5G requires new infrastructure to be built, which will take many years, and because 5G requires clusters of antennas that are closer to users.

 5. 5G: Coming to a town near you very soon!